panther-labs/panther/README.md

 ## About Us

-We are a San Francisco based [company](https://www.crunchbase.com/organization/panther-labs) comprised of security engineers who have spent years building large-scale detection and response capabilities for cloud-first companies.
-Our team is comprised of former software engineers from Airbnb, Amazon, Riverbed, and more.
-Panther is founded by the core architect of [StreamAlert](https://github.com/airbnb/streamalert/), a project started (and open-sourced) at Airbnb to create a cloud-native solution for automated log analysis.
+We are a San Francisco based [startup](https://www.crunchbase.com/organization/panther-labs) comprised of security engineers who have spent years building large-scale detection and response for cloud-first companies such as Airbnb, Amazon, Riverbed, and more.
+Panther was founded by the core architect of [StreamAlert](https://github.com/airbnb/streamalert/), a project open-sourced at Airbnb to create a cloud-native solution for automated log analysis.

-Panther is the next step in the journey of providing security teams with a cloud-native, scalable, modern solution to traditional SIEMs.
-We designed Panther from the ground up for massive scale, a rich and UI-driven user experience, in-browser Python rule editors, first-class AWS cloud analysis, and more.
+Panther is the next step in a journey of providing security teams with a cloud-native, scalable, modern alternative to traditional SIEMs.
+We designed Panther for massive scale, a rich and intuitive user experience, in-browser Python rule editors, first-class AWS support, and more.

-Our mission is to build an open platform that any security team can use for quickly and effectively protecting their businesses from breaches.
+Our mission is to build an open platform that security teams can use to effectively protect their businesses from cyber breaches.

 ## Product

-The core mantra of Panther is to be:
+Panther is designed to be:

 - **Flexible:** Perform advanced analysis on both log data and cloud infrastructure with [Python-based detections](https://github.com/panther-labs/panther-analysis)
 - **Scalable:** Allow small teams to run at a massive scale